Zplusdragon/PLIP/README.md

 # PLIP
-**PLIP** is a novel language-image pre-training framework for generic person representation learning which benefits a range of downstream multimodal person-centric tasks.
+**PLIP** is a novel **L**anguage-**I**mage **P**re-training framework for generic **P**erson representation learning which benefits a range of downstream multimodal person-centric tasks.
 To explicitly build fine-grained cross-modal associations and mine latent person-centric semantics, we specifically design three pretext tasks: 1) Semantic-fused image colorization, 2) Visual-fused Attribute Prediction and 3) Vision-language Matching.

 Also, we present a large-scale person dataset named **SYNTH-PEDES**, where the Stylish Pedestrian Attributes-union Captioning method **(SPAC)** is proposed to synthesize diverse textual descriptions.